sandeepiitism/ml_pharma/README.md

 `Installation`
 - Clone the repository.
 - pip install the requirements.
-- Run the app.py file
+- Run the app.py file: http://localhost:5000/predictdata

 `Contributing`
 🤝 We welcome contributions!
 To contribute to this project, please follow our contribution guidelines.